Arkansas holds off Portland State 20-13

 FAYETTEVILLE, Ark. — Arkansas put together just enough offense to beat Portland State 20-13 in Saturday’s season opener, but it wasn’t easy.

+“Their defense whipped us,” said Portland State coach Bruce Barnum.
+“When we came in we had a plan, but their defense did a helluva job.
+My fear was we could not protect against their front seven and we needed to make some quick throws and that did not work offensively in the first half.”

-Rakeem Boyd powered the Razorbacks’ offense, rushing for 114 yards on 18 carries.
+Junior Rakeem Boyd powered the Razorbacks’ offense, rushing for 114 yards on 18 carries.
 Boyd’s third quarter touchdown, set up by a Jarques McClellion interception, gave Arkansas a little breathing room with a 17-6 lead.
+Boyd added a late 25-yard run to help seal the win.

-The teams traded field goals in the first half before Arkansas took the lead on Devwah Whaley’s short touchdown run with 3:16 left in the first quarter to cap a 10-play, 64-yard drive for a 10-3 lead.
+The teams traded field goals in the first half before Arkansas took a 10-3 lead on Deva Whaley’s short touchdown run with 3:16 left in the first quarter to cap a 10-play, 64-yard drive.
 Portland State later pulled within 10-6 on Cody Williams’ 47-yard field goal, his second of the day.
 The first was a 50-yarder on the Vikings’ first possession.

 Arkansas had a chance to pad its lead before halftime when Kamren Curl intercepted a Davis Alexander pass and returned it to the Portland State 18, but the Razorbacks gave the ball back on an interception at the Vikings’ goal line.

-The Razorbacks also squandered another scoring opportunity later after backup quarterback Nick Starkel hit Trey Knox for 38 yards to the Portland State 27 with under 30 seconds left.
-Starkel completed two short passes, the last to Boyd, who could not get out of bounds before the clock expired.
+The Razorbacks also squandered another scoring opportunity later after backup quarterback Nick Starker hit Trey Knox for 38 yards to the Portland State 27 with under 30 seconds left.
+Starker completed two short passes, the last to Boyd, who could not get out of bounds before the clock expired.

+“We knew we were going to get their best shot and we did,” Morris said.
+“We will be able to correct off of this and see this football team improve going into a big game next week in Oxford.”

 THE TAKEAWAY